pinellolab/CRISPR-HAWK/README.md

     - Processing large-scale variant datasets (e.g., gnomAD data)

-⚠️ Note: For optimal performance and stability, especially when dealing with large-scale variant datasets, ensure that your system meets or exceeds the recommended specifications.
+> ⚠️ Note: For optimal performance and stability, especially when dealing with large-scale variant datasets, ensure that your system meets or exceeds the recommended specifications.

 ## 1 Installation

-This section provides step-by-step instructions to install CRISPR-HAWK.
+This section provides step-by-step instructions to install CRISPR-HAWK and external dependencies.
 Choose the method that best suits your environment and preferences:

 - **[Install CRISPR-HAWK from Mamba/conda](#11-install-crispr-hawk-from-mambaconda)** (recommended)
 <br>Best for users seeking an isolated and reproducible environment with minimal manual dependency handling.